 Most small businesses are eligible for SBA funding.
+This has not changed.
 These are the main requirements:

 A SBA 7(a) loan can be used for a wide range of needs, including start-up costs and working capital.
 It can also be used for fixed assets and to refinance debt.
 Uses include: